thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Found a bug?
 Please report the bug at our site http://bugs.phpmyfaq.de!
 Thanks a lot!

-Changes since 1.5.0 RC3:
+Changes since 1.5.0 RC4:
-- added experimental support for MySQL 4.1/5.0 databases
-- finished new default layout
+- fixed some MS SQL bugs
 - fixed many, many minor bugs
+- fixed layout issues
+- better accessibility

 Known issues in phpMyFAQ 1.5.0:
-- some layout problems
 - some language files need an update
 - using UTF-8 will not work in the PDF files

 CHANGELOG:

-Version 1.5.0 RC4 - 2005-05-14
+Version 1.5.0 - 2005-06-
 - full support for PostgreSQL databases
 - full support for Sybase databases
-- experimental support for MS SQL databases
+- full support for MS SQL databases
 - experimental support for MySQL 4.1/5.0 databases
 - LDAP support as an additional option
 - one entry in various categories